 Step 4 – Preprocess our training and testing data.

 train_X = train_X.reshape(-1,28,28,1) test_X = test_X.reshape(-1,28,28,1) train_X = train_X.astype('float32') test_X = test_X.astype('float32') train_X = train_X/255 test_X = test_X/255 train_y = np_utils.to_categorical(train_y) test_y = np_utils.to_categorical(test_y)

 - Line 1-2 – Our input shape was (60000,28,28), but Keras wants the data in (60000,28,28,1) format, that’s why we are reshaping it.

 - Line 4-5 – We are converting the integer labels to floats, like the element at 1st index was 1 which is an int , now it will be 1.0 which is a float.

 - Line 10-11 – One Hot encode the labels.
-Previously at 1st index we had 1 but now a 10 element array will be there which is [1,0,0,0,0,0,0,0,0,0] where 1 depicts the presence of that number.
-1 is present at 0 index means this array represents number 0.
+Previously at 1st index, we had 1 but now a 10-element array will be there which is [1,0,0,0,0,0,0,0,0,0] where 1 depicts the presence of that number.
+1 is present at the 0 index means this array represents the number 0.
 This whole thing is shown below.